 Total joint replacements generally are not recommended for patients who are severely overweight, have weak bones, or have serious heart or lung issues.
 And those with chronic diabetes have an increased risk of complications.

-Advantage of joint replacement
+Advantages of joint replacement

-Joint replacements have shown to significantly reduce pain and improve mobility and daily function.
+Joint replacements have been shown to significantly reduce pain and improve mobility and daily function.
 In fact, more than 90% of patients show significant improvement following this procedure.

-Disadvantage of joint replacement
+Disadvantages of joint replacement

 Because the new joint is artificial, it will wear out over time.
 Depending on the patient’s age, another joint replacement surgery may be necessary.

 Request an Appointment at The Orthopedic Clinic Today